About Me and My Editing Qualifications:

 How I Work With You:

 My goal is to build a working relationship with you.
 That means open lines of communication.
 I am always as kind and respectful as I can be when suggesting changes to your manuscript, and I am very careful not to change your voice, characters, plot, or theme.
 I want it to always remain your story.
-I am always open for questions, as well as your opinions on my suggestions, and the changes I suggest are ultimately up to you as to whether or not you want to change them.
-Also, in my edits, especially in the first three chapters, if you tend to repeat a writing habit that isn’t helpful to your story, I will explain why it isn’t good for your story so that you can learn what your weaknesses are and learn how to avoid them.
-I will also point out things that I think you did extremely well or a particular wording that I think is outstanding in the way that is written to also help you see your strengths.
+I am always open for questions, as well as your opinions on my suggestions, and the changes I suggest are ultimately up to you — whether or not you want to change them.
+In the editing process, especially in the first three chapters of your manuscript, if you tend to repeat a writing habit that isn’t helpful to your story, I will explain why it isn’t good for your story so that you can learn what your weaknesses are and learn how to avoid them.
+I will also point out things that I think you did extremely well or a particular wording that I think is outstanding in the way it is written to make you aware of your strengths.

 How Do We Begin the Work: For novels and novellas, I request the first three chapters and I edit these for free and return them to you with the suggested corrections, and the total estimated cost of the complete edit.
 I use “Track Changes” in a Word Document or in Google Docs to communicate the changes that will improve your story.

-The typical way to pay for novel, novella, and short story editing: I charge an hourly fee which will be based on how much time I estimate, based on the first three chapters, it will take me to complete the work.
+The typical way to pay for novel, novella, and short story editing: I charge an hourly fee which will be based on how much time I estimate it will take me to complete the work, based on the first three chapters.

 NOTE: Most editors charge per page or per word, and their average edit costs $800 or more.
 I can guarantee you my cost is less than $800 for a content edit on a full manuscript.

 I also offer a payment plan type of editing if “the typical way” seems to be a hardship for you.

 For Flash Fiction editing: I charge a flat fee of $15 per Flash Fiction Story.